oroinc/documentation/commerce/admin_guide/entities/manage_entity_fields.rst

 3. On the page of the selected entity, click **Fields**.

    .. image:: /admin_guide/img/entity_management/opportunity_entity_fields.png
+      :alt: A list of custom entity fields displayed in the field section

 4. In the **Fields** section, click the required field.
 5. Update the field, as described in the :ref:`Create Entity Fields <admin-guide-create-entity-fields>` topic.